flowerysong/pam_okta_auth/README.md

 Push acknowledged
 ```

-Switching to `LogLevel ERROR` results in one copy of each message on
+Switching the client to `LogLevel ERROR` results in one copy of each
-success… and zero on failure:
+message on success… and zero on failure:

 ```console
 Okta passcode (leave blank to initiate a push):